 LibrarySearch allows you to search a selection of the research databases available through the UO Libraries.
 The boxes below describe the two ways you can locate articles via LibrarySearch.
-Remember you are only seeing a small portion of the articles available through our databases, for more refined searching go directly to specific our Databases A-Z List.
+Remember you are only seeing a small portion of the articles available through our databases.
+For more refined searching, go to our Databases A-Z List.

 Use the "Articles" option from the dropdown menu to limit your search to only articles.
 If you know the name of the article you are looking for you can also change the default to "Title" and enter the article title (see below).

-If we have either the full-text (PDF) or the abstract of the article the results should come back with a match.
-If the complete article is available through the UO Libraries, you will see a link to either "Download PDF" or "Full text available" (see below).
+If we have either the full-text (PDF) or the abstract of the article, the results should come back with a match.
+If the complete article is available through the UO Libraries, you will see links to "Get UnPaywall PDF", "Download PDF" or "Full text available."

 Most often you will have to link out to another database to find the complete article.
 When you click on the "Full text available" link you will see the database options where the complete article is available (see the example below).
 You may be prompted to enter your DuckID to pass into the new database.

-What if the article you want isn't available online but is available in a print journal through the UO Libraries?
-We offer a free "Document Delivery" service for UO faculty, students, and staff whereby we will scan articles from print journals and deliver them to you through ILLiad (the same request system for interlibrary loan requests).
-You must be signed in to LibrarySearch to see the Document Delivery request option.
+What if the article you want isn't available online but is available in print through the UO Libraries?
+We offer a free "Scan & Deliver" service for UO faculty, students, and staff where we will scan articles from print journals and deliver them through ILL (the same request system for interlibrary loan requests).
+You must be signed in to LibrarySearch to see the "Scan & Deliver" request option.

-When you encounter an article in a journal we only have in print, you will see a link to "REQUEST OPTIONS > Document Delivery" (see example below).
-Click on the link and you will be prompted to log in to the ILLiad request system.
+When you encounter an article in a journal we only have in print, you will see a link to "REQUEST OPTIONS > Scan & Deliver."
+Click on the link and you will be prompted to log in to the ILL request system.
 The request form should automatically fill with the citation information.
-Ignore the link that says "View It > View Online"; it will take you to a new page with a link to Interlibrary Loan and Document Delivery.